tanishthorat/petfinder/METHODOLOGY.md

 ### Database Schema
 The application uses a relational database with the following key entities:
 - **Users**: Authenticated users with Clerk integration
-- **Pets**: Pet records from both user submissions and Petfinder API
+- **Pets**: Pet records from both user submiand Supabase ssions and Petfinder API
 - **Matches**: Bidirectional matching system between users and pets
 - **Messages**: Communication system for matched users